BDC Hamburger Icon

 2. Social Media Today

 Learning how to create social media campaigns is an essential skill for small business owners that want to advertise at little or no cost.
 Social media is also a fast-changing landscape, which is where Social Media Today comes in.
-This publication follows trends and developments in social media, with a daily newsletter that contains helpful articles on social media marketing, platform updates, posting strategies, influencer marketing and more.
+This newsletter examines social media trends impacting marketers and contains helpful articles on social media marketing, platform updates, posting strategies, influencer marketing and more.
 Social Media Today is part of the Industry Dive family of publications, which offers free newsletters on business niches from groceries to waste management.

 Some business newsletters have corresponding podcasts.
 Check out our favorite business podcasts for listening recommendations.